 Possible Disadvantages and Side Effects of Hemp Tea

 If you've never used hemp before, it's best to start slowly and in moderation, as new foods can affect everyone's body differently.
 Hemp and CBD are generally considered safe - the risk of serious side effects is low.
 However, some studies have reported side effects such as diarrhea, fatigue, or unplanned changes in appetite among participants taking CBD.

-  The CBD in hemp tea can interact with certain medications, such as those that promote fluid loss, as well as those that are used to control seizures or treat pain and depression.
-Cannabis can also cause diarrhea, fatigue and changes in appetite in some people.
+The CBD in hemp tea can interact with certain medications, such as those that promote fluid loss, as well as those that are used to control epileptic seizures or treat pain and depression.
+Hemp can also cause diarrhea, fatigue and changes in appetite in some people.

 Where to buy hemp tea

 Hemp tea is becoming more and more affordable.
 Specialty outlets can buy pre-made hemp tea bags or dried hemp leaves or buds to make your own tea from - you can find loose hemp leaves for tea and buy refillable tea bags to put them into.